Student pulls all-nighter helping Grenfell Tower victims, then takes exam

 Within minutes, donations from the community began to flood in.
 The first round of goods that arrived were donated primarily by local Muslim residents, who showed up with generous amounts of food and water.

-"Thank god it was Ramadan -- otherwise many of those people wouldn't have been awake," Walsh said.
+"Thank God it was Ramadan -- otherwise many of those people wouldn't have been awake," Walsh said.
 He added that other residents quickly banded together.
 He said there was an incredible amount of resolve within the community while the fire relentlessly raged in the background.

 Throughout, the teenager worked steadily to ensure those who needed help got it.

-"Its not about race or religion.
+"It's not about race or religion.
 If you are a neighbor, you are our family," he said.

 For the next five hours, Walsh tirelessly worked alongside his parents, assisting traumatized victims with a quiet safe space while accepting, sorting and distributing donations.